Back to articles list Articles Cookbook

 What Is a Common Table Expression (CTE) in SQL?

 The common table expression (CTE) is a powerful construct in SQL that helps simplify a query.
 CTEs work as virtual tables (with records and columns), created during the execution of a query, used by the query, and eliminated after query execution.
+A CTE is defined using a CTE query definition, which specifies the structure and content of the CTE.
 CTEs often act as a bridge to transform the data in source tables to the format expected by the query.

 A common table expression, or CTE, is a temporary named result set created from a simple SELECT statement that can be used in a subsequent SELECT statement.
 Each SQL CTE is like a named query, whose result is stored in a virtual table (a CTE) to be referenced later in the main query.